IITDU-AMIT-MSSE1044/course-project-AwatifYasmin/README.md

 ## Base project
 StackMine has been applied in performancce debugging activities at a Microsoft team for performance analysis, espacially for a large number of executive traces by calculating their cost.
 ## My project
-In my project i calculated the frequency of the sequences.
-I could not calculate the cost.
-It was not complicated but i put a lot of effort to study on the input set and generated it.
-So i could not finish the rest on time.
+In my project i calculated the frequency of the sequences and cluster them.
+Then calculated their cost as the base project did.

 I didn't extended the existing project.